 During the 2017-2018 academic year, there were 22,496 undergraduates at BMCC with 15,469 being full-time and 7,027 being part-time.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of BMCC, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At BMCC, approximately 4% of students took out student loans averaging $4,144 a year.
-That adds up to $16,576 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At BMCC, approximately 2% of students took out student loans averaging $5,423 a year.
+That adds up to $21,692 over four years for those students.

-The student loan default rate at BMCC is 14.1%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at BMCC is 10.6%.
+This is about the same as the national default rate of 10.1%.

 Contact details for BMCC are given below.